 The Yale partnership with Hill Regional Career High School provides students access to Yale classes, laboratories, and structured internships.
 In addition to the Anatomy Teaching Program, the Yale Simulation Academy invites students to the state-of-the-art Center for Medical Simulation to practice hands-on medical treatments.

-The J.M.
-Bolin Program at Yale is an academic and cultural enrichment program designed to provide New Haven high school students with an opportunity to develop study skills and reflect on readings drawn from both African and African-American studies.
-The program also promotes college seminar-style discussions and networking skills, and exposes local students to the work of Yale professors and students to create a stronger connection with the New Haven community.
+Named after the first African-American woman to graduate from Yale Law School and the first in the United States to become a judge, the J.M.
+Bolin Program at Yale is an enrichment program designed to engage high school students of African descent.
+The program provides New Haven students with an opportunity to develop study skills and teamwork as they reflect on readings drawn from both African and African-American studies to reaffirm and preserve traditions of cultural and intellectual community.
+The program also promotes seminar-style discussions and networking skills, and exposes local students to the work of Yale professors and students to create connection with the New Haven community.

 The Julia Robinson Math Festival inspires students to explore the richness and beauty of mathematics through activities that encourage collaborative and creative problem-solving.
-At the festival, students choose from more than a dozen tables where volunteers guide students through a set of intriguing math problems and puzzles, supporting students as they work together.
+At the festival, students choose from more than a dozen tables where volunteers, who come from various disciplines at Yale but are all lovers of mathematics, guide students through a set of intriguing math problems and puzzles, supporting students as they work together.

-The Leitner Observatory and Planetarium is a facility of the Yale Department of Astronomy.
+The Leitner Family Observatory and Planetarium is a facility of the Yale Department of Astronomy.
 The planetarium is used to teach astronomy concepts to undergraduate classes, to support astronomy programs at the Peabody Museum of Natural History, and to present planetarium shows to the general public.
+The planetarium and observatory are open to the public every Tuesday night.

-The LHC Masterclass pairs high school students in grades 11 – 12 with Yale Physicists to explore actual physics analysis on real data collected at the Large Hadron Collider in Geneva, Switzerland.
-The event features lectures on particle and nuclear physics, hands-on coding experience, and a live video connection to the CERN control room with young scientists around the world.
+The LHC Masterclass pairs high school students in grades 11-12 with Yale physicists to explore actual physics analysis on real data collected at the Large Hadron Collider in Geneva, Switzerland.
+The event features lectures on particle and nuclear physics, hands-on coding experience, live video connection to the CERN control room with young scientists around the world, and more.

 Sitting on eight acres, with impressive diversity of plant collections in six greenhouses and outdoor gardens, Marsh Botanical Garden (MBG) offers support for researchers, faculty, and students at Yale, as well as an informative and inspirational experience for visitors.
 MBG also hosts educational tours of collections and the monthly “Green Café.”